foxleigh81/trellis/README.md

 https://github.com/foxleigh81/trellis/issues

 This is also a good place to go if you are interested in seeing what features I'm planning next.

+## Thanks and Acknowledgements

+Inspiration and a fair bit of configuration code for this project came from https://github.com/mheap/trello-cli